spotlightpa/poor-richard/content/news/2021-02-03-SPLEVENTXX.md

 +++
-event-date = 2021-02-11T17:00:00-05:00
 arc-id = "QQQPXSOR4ZH4HIK2O3CKCRRSGA"
-internal-id = "SPLEVENTXX"
-internal-budget = ""
-image = "external/7ym0rj5ct49ntf6pf01nxky390.jpeg"
-image-description = "On Feb.
-11, Spotlight PA hosted a panel of medical experts and health advocates from across Pennsylvania to answer your questions on the state's vaccine distribution efforts, and latest variants." image-caption = "" image-credit = "HEATHER KHALIFA / Philadelphia Inquirer" image-size = "" published = 2021-02-12T19:44:28Z slug = "pa-covid-vaccine-help-providers-availability-questions-answers-spotlight-pa" authors = [] byline = "Spotlight PA Staff" title = "WATCH: A live reader Q&A on Pa.’s COVID-19 vaccine distribution and the latest variants" subtitle = "" description = "On Feb.
-11, Spotlight PA hosted a panel of medical experts and health advocates from across Pennsylvania to answer your questions." blurb = "On Feb.
-11, Spotlight PA hosted a panel of medical experts and health advocates from across Pennsylvania to answer your questions." kicker = "Events" topics = ["Events"] series = [] linktitle = "" suppress-featured = false weight = 0 url = "" aliases = [] modal-exclude = false no-index = false language-code = "" layout = "" extended-kicker = ""
+blurb = "On Feb.
+11, Spotlight PA hosted a panel of medical experts and health advocates from across Pennsylvania to answer your questions." byline = "Spotlight PA Staff" description = "On Feb.
+11, Spotlight PA hosted a panel of medical experts and health advocates from across Pennsylvania to answer your questions." draft = false event-date = 2021-02-11T17:00:00-05:00 feed-exclude = false image = "external/7ym0rj5ct49ntf6pf01nxky390.jpeg" image-credit = "HEATHER KHALIFA / Philadelphia Inquirer" image-description = "On Feb.
+11, Spotlight PA hosted a panel of medical experts and health advocates from across Pennsylvania to answer your questions on the state's vaccine distribution efforts, and latest variants." internal-id = "SPLEVENTXX" kicker = "Events" modal-exclude = false no-index = false pinned = false published = 2021-02-12T14:44:28-05:00 slug = "pa-covid-vaccine-help-providers-availability-questions-answers-spotlight-pa" suppress-date = false suppress-featured = false title = "WATCH: A live reader Q&A on Pa.’s COVID-19 vaccine distribution and the latest variants" topics = ["Events"]
 +++

 <a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> is an independent, non-partisan newsroom powered by The Philadelphia Inquirer in partnership with PennLive/The Patriot-News, TribLIVE/Pittsburgh Tribune-Review, and WITF Public Media. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our free newsletters</i></a><i>.</i>